kobusroux/devicehive-ble-tutorial/SETUP.md

 Download [firmware file](https://drive.google.com/file/d/0B9Db_guVlBYjSlpybW1uRUszeE0).
 It has 2 files and a sources folder included.

-**openwrt-ar71xx-generic-dir-505-a1-squashfs-factory.bin** - should be used to flash firmware over the factory d-liunk image.
+**openwrt-ar71xx-generic-dir-505-a1-squashfs-factory.bin** - should be used to flash firmware over the factory d-link image.
 See [openwrt page](http://wiki.openwrt.org/toh/d-link/dir-505#debricking) for instructions.

 **openwrt-ar71xx-generic-dir-505-a1-squashfs-sysupgrade.bin** - should be used to flash firmware over the existing openwrt image.
 See [openwrt page](http://wiki.openwrt.org/doc/howto/generic.sysupgrade) for instructions.

 *If you have other openwrt image that you want to include DeviceHive gateway, you can try to build your own image using **/src** folder.
 This is however beyond current tutorial.*

 Once you've flashed firmware, switch router toggle to `Router` position.
-You should be able to connect to router using Ethernet cable as it acts as a router and has build it DHCP server.
+You should be able to connect to router using Ethernet cable as it acts as a router and has built-in DHCP server.

 ##  <a name="playground"></a>2.
 Creating DeviceHive playground account